sourcegraph/sourcegraph-public-snapshot/doc/admin/external_services/postgres.md

 ## Postgres Permissions and Database Migrations

 There is a tight coupling between the respective database service accounts for the Frontend DB, CodeIntel DB and Sourcegraph [database migrations](../../dev/background-information/sql/migrations.md).
-Currently the Code Insights database uses TimescaleDB.
-We do not offer support for running the Code Insights database as an external service.

 By default, the migrations that Sourcegraph runs expect `SUPERUSER` permissions.
 Sourcegraph migrations contain SQL that enable extensions and modify roles.